Exploring Flow-Lenia Universes with a Curiosity-driven AI Scientist: Discovering Diverse Ecosystem Dynamics: Experiments

 The second set of experiments focuses on discovering diverse patterns of matter movement within environments that include obstacles.
-We design an environment composed of a grid of walls with passages, and place all the initial matter in one corner of the grid (Figure \ref{fig:matter_dist_examples}, left).
-We explore such environments with IMGEP through a simple goal space metric: the center of mass of all matter at the end of the simulation (Figure \ref{fig:matter_dist_examples}, right).
+We design an environment composed of a grid of walls with passages and place all the initial matter in one corner of the grid (Figure \ref{fig:matter_movement}, left).
+We explore such environments with IMGEP through a simple goal-space metric: the center of mass of all matter at the end of the simulation (Figure \ref{fig:matter_movement}, right).

 We run IMGEP for 2000 iterations and compare its performance to random exploration.
-As shown in Figure \ref{fig:matter_dist_result}, IMGEP achieves broader coverage in the goal space and reaches points corresponding to matter that has traveled farther from its initial location.
-This indicates that IMGEP is capable of identifying simulation parameters that enable novel movement behaviors.
+As shown in Figure \ref{fig:matter_dist_result}, IMGEP achieves broader coverage in the goal-space and reaches points corresponding to matter that has traveled farther from its initial location.
+This indicates that IMGEP can identify simulation parameters that enable diverse movement behaviors.

-The qualitative analysis reveals a rich variety of movement dynamics.
-We observe both directed and apparently stochastic motion, as well as large patterns fragmenting into smaller, faster-moving entities capable of navigating through narrow corridors.
-Other cases show dense clusters of matter that gradually diffuse across the environment, with subsequent mutations giving rise to multiple localized rules from a single original pattern-reminiscent of allopatric speciation (see Figure \ref{fig:matter_dist_examples}).
-These findings, along with those from the previous experiment, are featured on the project website.
+Qualitative analysis reveals a rich variety of movement dynamics.
+We observe both directed and chaotic motion, as well as large patterns fragmenting into smaller, faster-moving entities capable of navigating through narrow corridors.
+Other cases show dense clusters of matter that gradually diffuse across the environment, with subsequent mutations giving rise to multiple local parameters --- reminiscent of allopatric speciation (see Figure \ref{fig:matter_movement}).